Drive from UK to Janjanbureh!

 Settling there and setting up his social enterprise, Fair Play, Dave began to hear about Just Act Gambia and realised it reflected many of his own values and ideas.
 On return to the UK we met and we began to work together, Dave bringing in many innovative ideas and for a while he became Director of the charity.

-Now living in The Gambia with his Gambian wife Anta and two sons, Dave is developing his business enterprises Fair Play Gambia , all designed to support sustainable tourism and providing income for Gambians.
+Now living in The Gambia with his Gambian wife Anta and two sons, Dave is developing his business enterprises Fairplay Gambia River Cruises , all designed to support sustainable tourism and providing income for Gambians.
 I have particularly enjoyed watching the fruition of a developing plan for a traditional boat drawn on a scrappy piece of paper, whilst visiting About Time for the Kartong Festival in February 2015.
 The plan had started the day of the attempted coup, a few weeks before, Dec 29 2014.

 “Sat on the highway towards Banjul having breakfast.
 Streets empty.
 Only the army and police out!”
 This has developed into the beautiful handcrafted 'The Fula Princess’.